San Joaquin Delta Waterways

 Tracy:

-life is demonstrated in Tracy's "small town" yet bustling atmosphere, numerous beautiful parks and open spaces,
+in Tracy's "small town" yet bustling atmosphere, numerous beautiful parks and open spaces, attractive

-attractive landscaping and arterial streets throughout the City, a low crime rate, quality schools and affordable housing.
+landscaping and arterial streets throughout the City, a low crime rate, quality schools and

 Post Office:

-Zip Code: 95253 Victor is a small community located on State Route 1 2 at Bmella Road, immediately east of Lodi and
+Victor is a small community located on State Route 1 2 at Bmella Road, immediately east of Lodi and approximately 3

 Location: